 As we said above, this translates into iOS feeling faster than ever – opening apps, switching between them, and just generally going about your business is super-slick.

-Apple has always put the smoothness of experience over things like customisability or the option to have split-screen apps on phones, which can lead people to feel like it's wasting some of that colossal power compared to Android phones, but ultimately the two approaches come down to a matter of personal preference.
+Apple has always put the smoothness of experience over things like customisability or the option to have multiple apps running in split-screen, which can lead people to feel like it's wasting some of that colossal power compared to Android phones, but ultimately the two approaches come down to a matter of personal preference.